Mazamars312/Analogue-MPU-Template/README.md

 ## When will writes from the core to the APF bus

 Right now the APF file system will re-write data to the file but will resize it to that last data packet you have sent.
 A bug fix will be coming soon

+## To Be Done:
+* Right now getting malloc and calls working so the swap memory can be cleared when needed
+* Write access when the next release canadate is out

 ## Credits